skip to content

 Research Interests

-The Merkle laboratory aims to uncover the mechanistic basis of common human neurological diseases and develop novel therapies using a combination of human pluripotent stem cell (hPSC)-derived culture systems and animal models.
-We use a variety of techniques including CRISPR/Cas9-based genome engineering, single-cell transcriptomics, high content imaging, electrophysiology and calcium imaging, and animal physiology and behaviour.
-Our research focuses on:
+The research group aims to uncover the mechanistic basis of human neurological diseases using human pluripotent stem cell (hPSC)-derived culture systems in order to facilitate the development of effective treatments.
+They use a variety of techniques including CRISPR/Cas9-based genome engineering, single-cell transcriptomics, quantitative proteomics, high content imaging, calcium imaging, and organoid and other co-culture systems.
+These studies are funded by the Royal Society and Wellcome Trust, the New York Stem Cell Foundation and the Chan Zuckerberg Initiative.
+Their research focuses on three main areas:

 Publications